PASTOR’S PONDERINGS—DISCIPLES AND POLITICS

 JOYS AND CONCERNS AMONG OUR CHURCH FAMILY

-Please continue to pray for cancer warriors Michael dela Montanya, Jacob dela Montanya, Gerard Laquerriere and Rick Kanderian (friends of John and Pat), Ron Gerstenberg, Irene Pasillas (Open Gate), and Chase Glosier (Steve and Kathy Botkin’s nephew).
+Please continue to pray for cancer warriors Michael dela Montanya, Jacob dela Montanya, Gerard Laquerrier (friend of John and Pat), Barbara Mohler, Irene Pasillas (Open Gate), and Chase Glosier (Steve and Kathy Botkin’s nephew).

-Please keep Phyllis Martzen, Arthur Anderson, Lisa Delgado, John and Pat dela Montanya, Carol (Rossi) Christianson, Louisa Valenzuela, Hankus Nagata, Brenda Godinez, Aiko Takeda, Pat Kurihara, Rosalinda Vasquez and her mother Rosa, Richard Meffley (friend of John and Pat), Florence Brayfield, Marcia Williams, Terry and Nancy McKittrick, Katherine Rodriguez and her family, Betty Barsotti, Mel Imai (Ruth Fujinaga’s cousin), Molly Osato, Don McDowell (Jerry Munson’s nephew), Cherry Cadiente (Winnie’s sister-in-law), Steven Bulosan, Lee Bulosan (Janice’s father), Wilma Conner, Sandy Hansen, Dinuba Youth for Christ, Cruising for Jesus, domestic violence ministries, first responders, health-care workers, Open Gate Ministries and all those affected during the COVID-19 pandemic and lock-down in your prayers.
+Please keep Phyllis Martzen, Lisa and Vanessa Delgado, John and Pat dela Montanya, Carol (Rossi) Christianson, Linda Gourley (friends of Mary Esmay), Jean Gerstenberg, Louisa Valenzuela, Brenda Godinez, Aiko Takeda, Pat Kurihara, Rosalinda Vasquez and her family, Richard Meffley (friend of John and Pat), Florence Brayfield, Marcia Williams, Terry and Nancy McKittrick, Katherine Rodriguez and her family, Betty Barsotti, Mel Imai (Ruth Fujinaga’s cousin), Molly Osato, Cherry Cadiente (Winnie’s sister-in-law), Steven Bulosan, Lee Bulosan (Janice’s father), Wilma Conner, Sandy Hansen, Dinuba Youth for Christ, Cruising for Jesus, domestic violence ministries, first responders, health-care workers, Open Gate Ministries; teachers and students; and all those affected during the COVID-19 pandemic and lock-down in your prayers.

 Pastor Michelle will live-stream her Sunday sermons on Facebook at 10:30 AM (more information enclosed), and she will be leading “Grace Groups” via ZOOM.
 Old Testament Bible Study will gather every Wednesday at 11:00 AM via conference call.
-Prayer Group will convene Thursdays at 10:30 over the phone.
-Louisa Valenzuela will be leading the NA group every Thursday at 5:00 PM via ZOOM.
+Prayer Group will convene Thursdays.
 Ad Council will meet via ZOOM.

-Virtual Coffee Hour will be held following Facebook live-stream and Zoom worship service every Sunday and Holy Communion on Sunday, August 2 !!
+Virtual Coffee Hour will be held following Facebook live-stream and Zoom worship service every Sunday (except October 11) and following Holy Communion on Sunday, October 4 !!
 (Please have bread and juice ready for virtual Communion.)

 Our Ad Council during the meeting on May 20 decided to invite our entire congregation to spend a moment in prayer every day at 11:24 am, relating to Mark 11:24 where Jesus told his disciples, “Whatever you ask for in prayer, believe that you have received it, and it will be yours.”
 Let us join together and ask for: God’s healing and protection for our church family and our neighbors; for us to take good care of one another; for our governmental authorities to have wisdom in providing for wellbeing of all people; for healthcare workers and other essential workers; and for help in finding a vaccine and ending this time of pandemic, as soon as God’s will allows.
 So set your phone alarms or alarm clocks to remind you and we will join together in prayer every day at 11:24am!